lfglabs-dev/EVMYulLean/README.md

 - Not modelled, the current semantics raise an error.
 Solidity checks `extcodesize` and so generated Yul will not be able to call other contracts without removing or editing these `extcodesize` checks (manually).
 - In the `EvmYul/Yul/YulSemanticsTests.lean` we manually changed `let _1 := extcodesize( 2)` to `let _1 := 1` in `fun_testStoreAndRetrieveExternal`.

+## SELFDESTRUCT

+Halting for `SELFDESTRUCT` is not implemented and the semantics for `SELFDESTRUCT` have limitations, such as not triggering the fallback function in a contract that is the recipient of the ether from the contract the self-destructs.
+We may remove the semantics for `SELFDESTRUCT` once its status changes from deprecated to not being supported.